NicelyDunn7/TapX/README.md

 * We did not obtain an SSL certificate, but we highly recommend it.
 As such, you may want to acquire an SSL certificate and add HTTPS headers to the pages
 * Upload pdf menus into the menus folder
   - Name each menu as *business_id*.pdf (replace business_id with the appropriate id
+* Modify instances of websockets to point to your server rather than our development server
 * Start a process for websocket.php
 * Test your website by heading to the url of your server